 Meet the Histiocytosis Team

-Dr. Torno is a CHOC Children’s Specialist in pediatric oncology and the clinical director of the After the Cancer Treatment Survivorship (ACTS) program.
+Dr. Torno is a CHOC Specialist in pediatric oncology and the medical director of the After Cancer Treatment Survivorship (ACTS) Program.

-Dr. Lin is a CHOC Children’s Specialist in pediatric hematology/oncology and is board certified in pediatrics.
+Dr. Lin is a CHOC Specialist in pediatric hematology/oncology and is board certified in pediatrics.

 Dr. Buchbinder is board certified in pediatrics and pediatric hematology-oncology and treats kids and teens in Orange County.

-Dr. Rishikesh Chavan is a board-certified pediatric oncologist at CHOC Children’s hospital in Orange County.
+Dr. Rishikesh Chavan is a board certified pediatric oncologist at CHOC Hospital in Orange County.

 Nurse Practitioner – Oncology

 Natalie Johnson is a nurse practitioner who specializes in oncology.
-She provides care for pediatric cancer patients at CHOC Children's in Orange County.
+She provides care for pediatric cancer patients at CHOC Hospital in Orange.